jaltmayerpizzorno/d2k/README.md

 and [YOLOv4's Darknet](https://github.com/AlexeyAB/darknet)
 (allowing for floating point error fun).

 D2K is inference-only so far...
-Re-training is where things really get fun, though, so I'll be looking into adding it as time allows.
+(Re-)training is where things really get fun, though, so I'll be looking into adding it as time allows.

 ![Sample YOLOv3 detections for COCO classes](etc/dog-detection.png)